This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 - If it is an energy/water debt, lodge in EWON.

-IMPORTANT: If the debt collector is in EDR then lodge in EDR.
+IMPORTANT: If the debt collector is in EDR then lodge in with AFCA.
 This will stop all further action until the dispute is resolved.
 The dispute is that the debt collector will not grant a reasonable request for a repayment arrangement.

 OFFER A REDUCED LUMP SUM TO FINALISE THE DEBT